YanielCarreno/dhrta/README.md

 This repository contains the ROS-DHRTA code, the domain and problems used to prove our task allocation strategy:

+Important: This is a simplified version of the algorithm.
+If you need the full version, please contant the authours.

 The implementation is devided in two parts: